FrankFK/WoopecGraphics/README.md

               try to use the same class- and method-names.
 But if I think to have good reasons to make things different, I will make things different.
 * 13.04.2021: Started with class-design for Pens, Forms, ScreenObjects and ScreenAnimations
+* 17.04.2021: Principally working: TurtleThread writes ScreenObjects into channel, WPF-thread reads ScreenObjects from the channel and drwas them animated